mveprev/Centipede/README.md

 ## Sources
 The packages used by this application are specified in `requirements.txt`

-utils.py Line0 -> Line36  and views.py Line489 -> Line532
+-utils.py Line0 -> Line36  and views.py Line489 -> Line532
-These code implement the Calendar function for Teacher Timetable reference link:
+These code implement the Calendar function for Teacher Timetable. reference link:
 *<[https://www.huiwenteo.com/normal/2018/07/24/django-calendar.html](URL)>*
 *<[https://www.huiwenteo.com/normal/2018/07/29/django-calendar-ii.html](URL)>*